radicalbit/cassandra-ssl-client-to-node-example/README.md

    validate = true ## Optional, true by default.
    ```

-5. connect with `ccm node1 cqlsh --ssl`. `cqlsh` allows you to pass the file path also as the `SSL_CERTFILE` variable or modifying the `cqlshrc` file like this
+5. Connect with `ccm node1 cqlsh --ssl`. `cqlsh` allows you to pass the file path also as the `SSL_CERTFILE` variable or modifying the `cqlshrc` file like this

 In alternative, you can specify certificate for every node in the `[certfiles]` section of